26.Aug.2005

 is a glue between your media files & the output device(s).
 Think – DV

-Backend, MJPEG Zoran Hardware Backend etc. .
-Basically, backend is a _workspace
+etc. .
+Basically, backend is a workspace

 format_ in which you want to work (however – actually it’s the backends that provide

-formats, ie. DV Backend provides Full-PAL format and Half-PAL format).
+provides Full-PAL format and Half-PAL format).

 Backends don’t really do any data processing (they can though) but they merely